loryruta/gl-radix-sort/README.md

-# GLU: openGL Utilities
+# gl-radix-sort

-Ready to use primitives for parallel programming, implemented in OpenGL 4.6.
+Ready to use RadixSort and other parallel programming primitives, implemented with OpenGL 4.6.

-Currently, includes: Reduce, BlellochScan, RadixSort
+Currently, includes: Reduce, BlellochScan, RadixSort.
+Such modules are grouped together under the name "GLU" (OpenGL Utilities).

 ## Requirements